 Fact: Carrying and sitting on a fat wallet in your back pocket can cause sciatica, a painful condition that predates Costanza's infamously over-stuffed wallet.

-Fact: A fat wallet in your back pocket can cause sciatica.
-Up to 85% of of Americans suffer from back pain at some time in their life.
-Sometimes you'll know exactly what's causing it– not lifting with your knees, being hunched over a desk, that pickup game of tackle football.
-Or, it could be a mysterious discomfort that you notice getting worse over time.
-For many men, a common cause is sitting on your wallet.
+Up to 85% of Americans suffer from back pain at some time in their life.
+Sometimes you'll know exactly what's causing it– not lifting with your knees.
+Being hunched over a desk.
+That overly enthusiastic pickup game of tackle football.
+It could just be a slight discomfort that you notice getting mysteriously worse over time.
+For many men, a common cause of back pain is sitting on your wallet.

 Back pain caused by back-pocket wallets is so common it has nicknames: hip-pocket syndrome, wallet neuropathy, and Costanza Wallet Syndrome.
 But is it really true, or is fat-wallet back pain just a joke or a myth?

 When you sit down, your overstuffed wallet distorts your posture, twists your hips, puts pressure on your spine and causes it to be out of alignment.
 The wallet can also put pressure on the piriformis muscle which aggravates the sciatic nerve and can lead to sciatica.